morafeus/3D_Platformer/README.md

-Release build lay into Release branch
+Release build is laying into Release branch
+Project is laying into develop branch